-Take our quick quiz to uncover how insurers see your gym business, what that means for your price, and what you can do to save.
+Take this quick quiz to see how insurers evaluate your business, what that means for your pricing, and where you can save.

 But even low-risk gyms can leave money on the table.
-Small improvements in documentation, waiver management, or service setup could further reduce your liability exposure and improve your leverage when comparing quotes.
-Inside this report, we’ll show you how to sharpen your risk advantage—and what smart questions to ask when shopping for insurance.
+Small improvements in first aid training or waiver management could further reduce your liability exposure and improve your leverage when comparing quotes.
+We’ll help you understand how to sharpen your risk advantage—and what other discounts are available to you.

 You’re mostly solid, but there are a few reasons your premium might be higher.

 You’re doing a lot right, but there are a few areas that might raise eyebrows for insurance carriers.
-Things like offering kids’ programs, having older equipment, or only partial CPR coverage don’t necessarily disqualify you, but they do affect how your business is underwritten and what you’ll pay.
+Things like offering 24-hour access, martial arts sparring, or rope climbs don’t necessarily disqualify you, but they can affect how your business is underwritten and what you’ll pay.

 You’re at risk of being declined—or overpaying.